 Ever since we set our eyes on the cool, auto-rotating speaker pods adorning the ends of Vizio’s new Elevate Dolby Atmos soundbar, we’ve really only had two questions.
-How much?
+How much will it cost?
 And when can we buy this thing?

-The aluminum-clad Vizio Elevate stole the soundbar show at CES 2020 thanks to its slick design and innovative rotating speaker pods.
-They switch automatically from front-firing mode when listening to 2-channel stereo or multi-channel surround to up-firing mode when the soundbar detects object-based soundtracks in Dolby Atmos or DTS:X.
+The aluminum-clad soundbar show at CES 2020 thanks to its slick design and innovative rotating speaker pods.
+They switch automatically from front-firing mode when listening to 2-channel stereo or multichannel surround to up-firing mode when the soundbar detects object-based soundtracks in Dolby Atmos or DTS:X.stole the

 The Elevate is equipped with two HDMI inputs and one HDMI ARC/eARC port for connecting to your TV.
 We’d prefer to see more inputs, but this arrangement is pretty standard right now for Dolby Atmos soundbars.

 What you couldn’t see in previous press photos is that the Elevate isn’t just a tricked-out soundbar — it’s also a full 5.1.4 system with a dedicated 8-inch wireless subwoofer and surround speakers, each with their own built-in up-firing drivers.
 Also on tap is Bluetooth and Chromecast for wireless audio streaming and Vizio’s new Voice Assistant Input.

 These fetures are a good indication that even with a flagship product like the Elevate, Vizio has maintained its reputation for outstanding value when you consider that similar products from LG and Samsung cost many hundreds of dollars more.

 With a total of 18 drivers spread across 10 channels and a maximum sound pressure level of 107dB, we expect to be mightily impressed by the Elevate when we finally get it in for a listen.